 The best way to find out what it's really like to study at Bradford is to speak to our current students.

-Many of adult learners have gone on to become student ambassadors, and are happy to share their experiences and answers any questions you might have about returning to education.
+Many of our students are adult learners who have gone on to become student ambassadors.
+They are happy to share their experiences and answers any questions you might have about returning to education.

 Meet our Adult Learners: Student Profiles